intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/mppt POST example.md

 [/devices/dataset/mppt](https:/api.sundaya.monitored.equipment/devices/dataset/mppt)

-The example below shows datasets collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').
+The request example below shows datasets collected at a BTS site with 2 EPSolar MPPT Charge Controllers ('IT6415AD-01-001' and 'IT6415AD-01-002').

 *Note: A site can have any number of MPPT controllers, and each controller can have multiple PV strings and Loads.
 Presently upto 4 PV strings per controller are supported.
 In future each string will have its own dedicated controller*.